 Skip to content

-Here are two ways to search and retrieve data from the DataStore using datastore_search endpoints and a python request module.
+Here are two ways to search and retrieve data from the DataStore using API endpoints, and a python request module.

 To install: pip install requests